Frinn38/Custom-Machinery/README.md

 This mod is under the [GNU LESSER GENERAL PUBLIC LICENSE](https://www.curseforge.com/project/457017/license)

-Btw you are free to use this mod in any modpack as long as you don't sell said pack.
+Btw you are free to use this mod in any modpack.